rails/dartsass-rails/README.md

 The hash key is the relative path to a Sass file in `app/assets/stylesheets/` and the hash value will be the name of the file output to `app/assets/builds/`.

+## Importing assets from gems
+`dartsass:build` includes application [assets paths](https://guides.rubyonrails.org/asset_pipeline.html#search-paths) as Sass [load paths](https://sass-lang.com/documentation/at-rules/use#load-paths).
+Assuming the gem has made assets visible to the Rails application, no additional configuration is required to use them.

 ## Version